 Who should be fit tested for a respirator?

-- wear a respirator to perform emergency response activities.
+- respirator to perform emergency response activities.

 That seal (or ‘fit’) lets you know your respirator will give you the proper level of protection when you need it.

 A fit test verifies you’re using the right make, model and size of respirator.
 Above that, it serves as a training tool to show proper use and assess the comfort of the respirator.

 Respirators that need a fit test include: